kursatvarol/kursatvarol/README.md

 # 💫 About Me:
 Hello there! 👋<br><br>I've been rocking the Software Development Engineer in Test  world for over 7 years.
 From Java and Javascript to Selenium, Appium, Cypress, Postman, Katalon, Jmeter, Log4J  and Cucumber, I've danced through various testing tools.
-As a quick learner, I'm eager to bring my expertise in test  automation, mobile app/Web app testing, API/Database testing, and cloud tech to a new team.
+As a quick learner, I'm eager to bring my expertise in test  automation, mobile app/Web app testing, API/Database testing, and Cloud Tech to a new team.
 Let's connect and  explore how I can contribute to your success! 🚀

 ## 🌐 Socials: